-Cycling mirrors are one of those subjects that bring on arguments almost as intense as the “Helmet Wars” found on any cycling discussion on the Internet.
-They come around once every 6 months or so, and usually leave a lot of acrimony hanging in the ether.
+Cycling mirrors are one of those subjects that bring on arguments almost as intense as the “Helmet Wars” found in any cycling discussion on the Internet.
+They come around once every 6 months or so and usually leave a lot of acrimony hanging in the ether.

-Roadies think they are too sexy to use mirrors, mountain bikers don’t need them and break them too often anyway, but bicycle commuters and recumbent riders seem to gravitate toward mirrors sooner or later.
+Roadies think they are too sexy to use mirrors, mountain bikers don’t need them and break them too often anyway.
+Since bicycles come without any bike accessory or rear view mirror the roadies think they are not needed.
+But bicycle commuters and recumbent riders seem to gravitate toward mirrors sooner or later.

 So if you are not disposed to reading the ranting of a mirror advocate it is time to click another link and surf to some area of agreement.
 This page is for mirror users or those investigating various types of mirrors in anticipation of a purchase.

-When you are all bundled up with a balaclava or a hood, it is somewhat more difficult to turn your head to see what is approaching from behind.
+When you are all bundled up with a balaclava, a hood, or if you are using bike helmets, it is somewhat more difficult to turn your head to see what is approaching from behind.